Having two teenage boys and a male dog at home, means that Hella and I often sneak off to do girl's stuff together.

 - Chop the dried mushrooms finely (snipping with a pair of scissors is probably the easiest way) and add them to the pan with the onions and the fresh mushrooms.
 Keep the heat low and gently cook the onion mixture for about 10 minutes.

-- Now add the rice to the pan and stir it around to get a good coating of oil, then add the Sherry (or stock/water) and the mushroom soaking liquid.
+- Now add the rice to the pan and stir it around to get a good coating of oil, then add the stock (with the dash of sherry if you choose) and the mushroom soaking liquid.
 Add 2 level teaspoons of salt and plenty of black pepper.
 Bring the whole lot up to simmering point and transfer to the oven without covering.
 Set a timer and give it 20 minutes exactly.

 - At this stage, stir in the grated Parmesan and return to the oven for a further 15 minutes.